zenstreamz/AIOStreams/README.md

 > [!WARNING]
 > A Cloudflare Worker may get blocked by Torrentio.
 You may also encounter a build error, in which case you will have to edit the code slightly and lose the functionality of the `ADDON_PROXY` environment variable

 There are 2 methods to do this.
 Method 2 requires you to have Git and Node.js installed, method 1 does not, and only requires a web browser and a Cloudflare account.

 **Method 1**

 1. Fork my GitHub repository.
 2. Head to the [Cloudflare Dashboard](https://dash.cloudflare.com/sign-up/workers-and-pages), signing up for an account if needed.
-3. Click the `Create` button and call it anything you want.
+3. Click the `Create` button and call your worker `aiostreams`
 4. Click `Continue to project` after it's done creating
 5. Go to the `Settings` tab.
 6. Scroll down to the `Build` section, and click `Connect` on the Git repository option.